Americans in the United Kingdom: Notable people

-White Americans

-Nancy Astor, Britain's first female Member of Parliament, was born in Virginia and married into the wealthy Anglo-American Astor family.
+Nancy Astor, Britain's second female Member of Parliament and first to take her seat, and thus the first female sitting member of Parliament, was born in Virginia and married into the wealthy Anglo-American Astor family.

 Henry James, considered one of the greatest novelists in the English language, was born to a Boston Brahmin family and moved to London in 1869.
 Aside from brief periods spent on the Continent and two short trips back to the US, James spent the rest of his life in England.
 (See Lamb House).
-He was naturalized as a British subject in the final year of his life.
+He was naturalised as a British subject in the final year of his life.

 T. S. Eliot left his family home in St. Louis, Missouri, to go to Harvard, in New England.
 From there he moved to Europe and stayed in Germany and France.
 When World War I began, he moved to Oxford, United Kingdom.
 He gained British citizenship and joined the Church of England.

 Wallis Simpson was the American-born wife of Anglo-American businessman Ernest Simpson before her marriage to the Duke of Windsor, formerly King Edward VIII.
+The latter famously abdicated in 1936, the same year he ascended the British throne; in order to marry her.
 Despite living primarily in France, she was buried next to her husband in the Royal Burial Ground at Frogmore, the first American to be interred there.

 Zoë Wanamaker is a US-born British actress of Jewish-Ukrainian ancestry, Louis Theroux is the son of American writer Paul Theroux, whilst Mika has a Lebanese mother and an American father born in Jerusalem.

-Boris Johnson, the Prime Minister of the United Kingdom from 2019 to 2022, was born in New York City.
+Boris Johnson, former Prime Minister of the United Kingdom from 2019–22, was born in New York City.
 Until 2016, he held dual citizenship of both the United States and the United Kingdom.
+He relinquished his US citizenship to prove his allegiance to the United Kingdom.

+Andrew Tate is an American-British former professional kickboxer and businessman, was born in Walter Reed Army Medical Center in Washington, D.C., then moved to United Kingdom.

-YouTuber Evan Edinger who does vlogs about the comparisons between the UK and the United States since moving to the UK in 2012, gained British citizenship in June 2021.
+YouTuber Evan Edinger, who vlogs about the comparisons between the UK and the United States since moving to the UK in 2012, gained British citizenship in June 2021.